 All pupils have the opportunity to learn an instrument at the College, irrespective of age or experience.
-We have a great team of instrumental tutors who teach part-time at the College, and provide one-to-one tuition on most orchestral and contemporary music instruments.
+We have a great team of visiting instrumental tutors who provide one-to-one tuition on most orchestral and contemporary music instruments.

 How do I apply for instrumental/vocal lessons?